 St Mullins is an ancient ecclesiastical site with the stump of a round tower and Norman motte as well as a whole host of religious buildings and 1798 United Irishmen graves, marked with green shields.
 Layer upon layer has been built over the centuries.
 The river here meets the upper tidal reaches and the difference in water temperature makes for a misty, soft landscape.
 This mystical meeting of the river & sea has made St Mullins a spiritual centre for millenia – people came here for a cure from the Blessed Well during The Great Plague.

-A Norman Motte & Bailey still stands proud above the village green which was once a village, protected by the Wooden Norman tower.
+Remains of a Norman Motte & Bailey still stands proud above the village green which was once a village, protected by the Wooden Norman tower as above.

 Did you know? – Riverdance legend Michael Flatley’s ancestors are buried here.